-Khmer Times aims to bring its readers the latest news from Cambodia, the region and the world in print and digital formats and report that news in an unbiased manner.
+Khmer Times, owned and published by Virtus Media Pte., Ltd., aims to bring its readers the latest news from Cambodia, the region and the world in print and digital formats, with the aim of reporting that news in an unbiased manner.

-We publish five days a week, from Monday to Friday, while our website is updated not only daily, but as news breaks.
-The readership of our website is growing by the day and stories from our website are now being regularly re-posted on the Bangkok Post and other papers around the region.
-Our aim is to bring the latest news to our readers from a neutral stance, as good journalism should be.
+We publish five days a week, from Monday to Friday and our website is updated not only daily, but as news breaks.
+The readership of our website also grows daily and stories from our website are now regularly re-posted in media publications around the world, including with the Bangkok Post, Malay Mail Online, The Economist and The Sun.
+Our aim is to bring the latest news to our readers from a neutral stance.

-It is up to the readers to make up their minds, and the better informed they are from an unbiased point of view, the easier it becomes for them to decide which way to lean on issues.
+It is up to the readers to make up their minds and the better informed they are from an objective analysis, the easier it becomes for them to decide which way they lean.
 We also listen to our readers and publish Letters to the Editor on a variety of subjects, to give readers a chance to have their say.

-Khmer Times also caters to the large young population in Cambodia with our weekly Youth Today section, with stories and features on a wide variety of topics that young people are interested in.
+Khmer Times also caters to the large number of the young population in Cambodia, with our weekly Youth Today section that includes stories and features on a wide variety of topics that young people are interested in.

-Our business section is the market leader, and our daily business pages carry not only the latest news, but also weekly updates on the kingdom’s property sector, one of the fastest growing in the region.
+Our business section and our specialised business weekly, Capital Cambodia, are market leaders.
+Our daily business pages carry not only the latest news but also weekly updates on the Kingdom’s property sector, one of the fastest-growing in the region.

-We have a highly experienced team of journalists and photographers – many of them international award-winners – who have spent many years covering events in Cambodia, the region and the world.
+We have a highly experienced team of journalists and photographers who have spent many years covering events in Cambodia, the region and the world.

 Khmer Times is also unique among the English-language print media in Cambodia because of the way we gather the news and report on it.
-We have a team of very experienced local journalists gathering the news on a daily basis and writing about it.
-Nobody knows a country better than the people from that country.
+We have a team of very experienced local journalists gathering news on a daily basis and writing about it.
+Nobody knows a country better than the people from it.

 Our small team of talented foreign journalists work as both editors, writers and photographers and help put a foreign perspective on stories when needed.
-Using local reporters to gather and write news is a new concept for English-language newspapers in Cambodia, but not around the region, where all the papers use the same concept.
+Using local reporters to gather and write news is a new concept for English-language newspapers in Cambodia, but not around the region, where it is already practised.

-We are a truly independent newspaper using the best and most experienced local journalists and photographers with the aim of bringing our readers the best, and sometimes worst, news, business, opinions, features and sport.
+We are an independent newspaper using the best and most experienced local journalists and photographers with the aim of bringing our readers the best, and sometimes worst, news, business, opinions, features and sport.